 sc command with

-start parameter and service name in order to start service named
+start parameter and service name in order to start the service named

 > sc start Appinfo